6.2 The Process View

 Note that an EntityGenerator

-relies on the entity having at least one process that has been added to its processes via the process()
+relies on the entity having a default process defined via the process()

 method.
-An entity generator will create the entity and start the process that is defined first.
-By default, the code-listing order of the process()
+An entity generator will create the entity and start the process that is defined as the default process.
+Rather than use the process()

 In the next section, we will take a closer look at how the KSL makes the process view possible.
 This will help you to better use the process modeling capabilities found in the KSL.